 - Your spouse is hiding from the process server

 - Your spouse has hidden or destroyed some of your personal property

 - Your spouse changed the locks on the house

 Suppose the above criteria regarding "uncontested Divorce" has been accomplished within 60 days of filing the petition in that your spouse has either received a proper legal notice and has signed the Final Decree or has received appropriate legal information and failed to file an "Answer" to the divorce within the 60 days.
 In that case, your case may be eligible to finalize.

 Court Appearance is Required

 The court appearance with an uncontested divorce is usually a very brief proceeding.
-Once in front of the judge, it normally will take less than five minutes.
-The longest part of the process will normally be the drive to the court.
-Where your name is on the judge’s list will dictate how long you must wait in court.
+Once in front of the judge, it usually will take less than five minutes.
+The longest part of the process will generally be the drive to the court.
+Where your name is on the judge's list will dictate how long you must wait in court.
 If your name is the first one on the list, you will be the first one called.
 If you are the last name, you will be the last one called.

 Scheduling Your Day in Court (Prove Up)

 Your divorce court will typically have a procedure for how they handle uncontested cases.
 You may be able to look up your court online to find out their policy.